Special Account Types

 • Kiddie tax applies to UNEARNED income (dividends, interest, capital gains), not a minor's job wages; a summer paycheck is taxed at the child's own rate.

-• 529 plan (qualified tuition program): state-sponsored, invest in any state's plan; two flavors, prepaid tuition (locks current rates, tuition and mandatory fees only) and education savings (market investments, use nationwide).
+• 529 plan (qualified tuition program): state-sponsored, education savings plans generally open to any state's residents (prepaid plans typically require residency); two flavors, prepaid tuition (locks current rates, generally tuition and mandatory fees) and education savings (market investments, use nationwide).

-• SECURE 2.0 529-to-Roth IRA rollover: excess funds move to the beneficiary's Roth IRA if the account is open at least 15 years, capped at $35,000 lifetime, subject to annual Roth IRA limits.
+• SECURE 2.0 529-to-Roth IRA rollover: excess funds move to the beneficiary's Roth IRA if the account is open at least 15 years (excluding the last 5 years' contributions/earnings), capped at $35,000 lifetime, subject to annual Roth IRA limits.

 • One custodian, one beneficiary; custodian owes fiduciary duty to manage in the minor's best interest.